1 - Overview

 2 - How-to guides

-You can create and use the Search Engine service in the Samsung Cloud Platform Console.
+You can create and use the Search Engine service in Samsung Cloud Platform Console.

 Notice

-• If the Subnet type is Local, the creation of the corresponding Database service is not possible.
+• If the Subnet type is Local, you cannot create the Database service.

 Notice

-1. All Services > Database > Search Engine menu, click.
-It moves to the Service Home page of Search Engine.
+1. Click All Services > Database > Search Engine menu.
+You will be moved to the Service Home page of Search Engine.

-2. On the Service Home page, click the Create Search Engine button.
-It moves to the Create Search Engine page.
+2. Click the Create Search Engine button on the Service Home page.
+You will be moved to the Create Search Engine page.

 ImageRequiredSelect the type of image provided